 Zebra CG runs a state-of-the-art Actual vs Plan reporting cycle (see PowerBI example here).
 You need to prepare the report for the October 2018 closing.

 You have been provided a 130k row file that covers three years of sales, with AC (actual) and PL (plan) data (to run the dataset in the app, type "ZebraBI Sales Dashboard" in the "choose a sample dataset" widget).
+The dataset has also two months of Forecast data (November and December 2018).
 The dataset has 10 dimension columns and contains revenue and direct cost data, but no volumes.

 Multi-tier bar chart

 See how a dimension - here division - plays out in the two periods on a metric - here amount.